Benjamin-cup/Pumpfun-amm-sniper-grpc-V1.0/README.md

 Pumpfun AMM sniper bot V1.0 snipe new token within 1 or 2 blocks after token mint in Pump.fun amm. so this bot snipe token very fast and sell them anytime.
 Bot always make profit.
 There are some sell strategy.

 Welcome to the **PumpFun AMM Sniper Bot v1.0**!
-This bot watches for new `pump.fun` token mints on the Solana blockchain in real-time by using Geyser(Yellowstone), making it the perfect tool to monitor token launches. 🌟
+This bot watches for new `pump.fun amm` token mints on the Solana blockchain in real-time by using Geyser(Yellowstone), making it the perfect tool to monitor token launches. 🌟

-### 🎯 **Key Features**

-- 🛰️ **Real-time WebSocket Streaming**:
-  Connects to Solana's blockchain through Helius RPC WebSocket or  VibeStation RPC WebSocket and listens for new transactions, specifically targeting `pump.fun` mint instructions.

-- 🔍 **Filter Pump.fun Token Mints**:
-  Filters transactions by program IDs and instruction discriminators related to `pump.fun`.

-- 📊 **Formatted Data**:
-  Logs essential transaction details like the transaction signature, creator's wallet, and the minted token address when a new `pump.fun` token is detected.

-- ⚡ **Efficient Stream Handling**:
-  Handles WebSocket stream events efficiently, ensuring no loss of data and continuous monitoring.

----

 ## 📞 **Stay Connected**